ajm188/conway/README.md

 neighbors.
 This has all the "if a cell is alive and has x living neighbors..." stuff.

-`step` is responsible for tessalating the `next` function across the matrix.
+`step` is responsible for tessellating the `next` function across the matrix.
 It also has to do some shenanigans with the various functions defined in the `Data.Matrix` module.
 There's a whole bunch of definitions in the `where` clause, which make it much harder to follow and make the single-line `foldl` invocation seem much more magical.
 I probably shouldn't have done that.